 - Administrative software to take on time-consuming, mundane tasks like scheduling recurring appointments, so healthcare providers can focus on patient care

-- Diagnostic tools that can ‘listen’ to patients and diagnose health issues, such as asthma
+- Diagnostic tools that can ‘listen’ to clients and diagnose health issues, such as asthma

 - Advanced programs, which can inspect large amounts of data and identify trends or patterns in illness and disease